-In the BROWSE mode, the user is provided with the ability to scan through program schedule information for any channel, including, but not limited to, the channel being viewed, while at the same time continuing to view the TV program previously selected.
-As shown in FIG. 11, in this mode the graphic overlay information that appears in the FLIP mode is replaced with programming information for the channel being browsed, which may or may not be the channel currently being viewed by the user.
-After the user issues the command from the remote controller 40 to enter the BROWSE mode, a graphic overlay 111 is generated, as in the FLIP mode, with program schedule information for the currently tuned channel 112 and a textual BROWSE indicator 113 to remind the user of the currently active mode, as shown in FIG. 11.
+In the BROWSE mode, the user is provided with the ability to scan through program schedule information for 20 any channel, including, but not limited to, the channel being viewed, while at the same time continuing to view the TV program previously selected.
+As shown in FIG. 11, in this mode the graphic overlay information that appears in the FLIP mode is replaced with programming information for 25 the channel being browsed, which may or may not be the channel currently being viewed by the user.
+After the user issues the command from the remote controller 40 to enter the BROWSE mode, a graphic overlay 111 is generated, as in the FLIP mode, with program schedule information for 30 the currently tuned channel 112 and a textual BROWSE indicator 113 to remind the user of the currently active mode, as shown in FIG. 11.

-If the user depresses either the up or down direction arrow on the remote controller 40 while in the BROWSE mode, program schedule information for either the prior or next 40 within a predetermined time interval while in the FLIP 10 channel is displayed in the graphic overlay portion 111 of the television receiver screen 27, while the tuner remains tuned to the channel program that appeared on the television receiver at the time the user entered the BROWSE mode, as shown in FIG. 12, and continues to so appear.
-Each succestime interval is such that it allows the user sufficient time to 15 sive depression of the up or down direction arrow key produces corresponding program schedule information for the selected channel.
-The graphic overlay may also include a small video window for showing the actual video signal of a currently aired program or a clip of a future program corresponding to the schedule information then appearing in the BROWSE overlay.
-In this way, the user can simultaneously scan program schedule information for all channels while continuously viewing at least one selected program on the television receiver.
-With the advent of sophisticated television receivers, it may also be possible to simultaneously display multiple broadcast programs on a single screen for viewing, or to split the screen to show, for example, broadcast programs in combination with advertisements.
-The BROWSE feature could be used in any of 30 these situations.
+If the user depresses either the up or down direction arrow on the remote controller 40 while in the BROWSE mode, 35 program schedule information for either the prior or next channel is displayed in the graphic overlay portion 111 of the television receiver screen 27, while the tuner remains tuned to the channel program that appeared on the television receiver at the time the user entered the BROWSE mode, as 40 shown in FIG. 12, and continues to so appear.
+Each successive depression of the up or down direction arrow key produces corresponding program schedule information for the selected channel.
+The graphic overlay may also include a small video window for showing the actual video signal of 45 a currently aired program or a clip of a future program corresponding to the schedule information then appearing in the BROWSE overlay.
+In this way, the user can simultaneously scan program schedule information for all channels while continuously viewing at least one selected program on 50 the television receiver.
+With the advent of sophisticated television receivers, it may also be possible to simultaneously display multiple broadcast programs on a single screen for viewing, or to split the screen to show, for example, broadcast programs in combination with adver- 55 tisements.
+The BROWSE feature could be used in any of these situations.

-If, at any time during scanning of the program schedule information in the BROWSE mode, the user desires to tune the television receiver 27 from the program channel currently being viewed to the program channel indicated in the number using the numeric keys 42 and then depressing the 35 schedule information in the graphic overlay, he simply depresses the ENTER button 44 and the tuner 28 will be tuned to that channel.
-If the user does not want to view another channel and wishes to exit the BROWSE mode, thus removing the graphic overlay 111 with the program schedule information, he must depress the MODE key twice in the first embodiment of the remote controller 31.
+If, at any time during scanning of the program schedule information in the BROWSE mode, the user desires to tune the television receiver 27 from the program channel cur- 60 rently being viewed to the program channel indicated in the schedule information in the graphic overlay, he simply depresses the ENTER button 44 and the tuner 28 will be tuned to that channel.
+If the user does not want to view another channel and wishes to exit the BROWSE mode, thus 65 removing the graphic overlay 111 with the program schedule information, he must depress the MODE key twice in the first embodiment of the remote controller 31.
 The first depression of the MODE key takes the user to the MENU mode, discussed below, and the second depression will take the user to the FLIP mode.
-Once in the FLIP mode, the lay 51 while the actual program 55 appearing on the selected 45 graphic overlay will be removed after the duration of the time-out interval has passed.
+Once in the FLIP mode, the graphic overlay will be removed after the duration of the time-out interval has passed.
 In the second embodiment of the remote controller shown in FIG. 4, the user toggles the BROWSE icon key to deactivate the BROWSE mode.